aantron/better-enums/doc/demo/103-bitset.md

               "some bit indices are out of range");
 ~~~

-%% description = Finding the maximum value of a Better Enum constant for use in
+%% description = Finding the maximum value of a Better Enum for use in declaring
-declaring bit set types.
+statically-sized bit set types.